google/xsecurelock/README.md

 *   `XSECURELOCK_PARANOID_PASSWORD`: make `auth_x11` hide the password
     length.
 *   `XSECURELOCK_SAVER`: specifies the desired screen saver module.
+*   `XSECURELOCK_SAVER_RESET_ON_AUTH_CLOSE`: specifies whether to reset the saver module when the auth dialog closes.
+Resetting is done by sending `SIGUSR1` to the saver, which may either just terminate, or handle this specifically to do a cheaper reset.
 *   `XSECURELOCK_SHOW_DATETIME`: whether to show local date and time on the login.
 Disabled by default.
 *   `XSECURELOCK_SHOW_HOSTNAME`: whether to show the hostname on the login